zacanger/zacanger.github.io/blog/src/posts/living-up-to-my-name.md

 ---
-title: living up to my name...
+title: 'living up to my name...'
 created: 2015-12-20
 tags:
   - personal
+  - people
 ---

 i don't like being angry. at all. it's not a good look for me. somehow this weekend turned into one just full of anger about a lot of things. some of them aren't a big deal, and i can (eventually) just let everything go, because honestly it's just not worth feeling that shitty about. people aren't worth it, losing friends isn't worth it, losing time and even wasting or losing money... it's just never worth being angry about, because it's not going to change anything, get me back any time or money, fix relationships, or ever somehow make anything better. this is a little different, though, today. bias against persons with mental illness of any type (especially something as common and relatively safe and understood as depression) is _not_ okay, especially when that results in the wrong people going to fucking _jail_.